AstroTechies/astroneermodding/docs/guides/faq.rst

 What is AutoIntegrator?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `atenfyr's AutoIntegrator`_ is a UE4SS C++ mod that allows AstroModLoader .pak mods to be loaded as typical UE4SS LogicMods.
 It does this by executing AstroModIntegrator Classic in the background every time that the game launches.
+The mod is not required for users to use UE4SS with Astroneer, but it can help reduce reliance on external mod management software.

 .. _`atenfyr's AutoIntegrator`: https://new.thunderstore.io/c/astroneer/p/atenfyr/AutoIntegrator/